tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

 # Checkpoint blockade-induced CD8<sup>+</sup> T cell differentiation in head and neck cancer responders
  - ICB response in recurrent/metastatic head and neck squamos cell carcinoma (HNSCC) limited to 15-20% of patients
  - mice
+# Checkpoint blockade-induced dermatitis and colitis are dominated by tissue-resident memory T cells and Th1/Tc1 cytokines
+ - CD4<sup>+</sup> and CD8<sup>+</sup> Trm cells preferentially expanded in inflammed portion of skin in cutaneous irAEs
 # Checkpoint-blocker-induced autoimmunity is associated with favorable outcome in metastatic melanoma and distinct T cell expression profiles
 ## Abstract
  - pre-treatment monocyte and neutrophil counts also predicted clinical outcome (negatively prognostic)